mit-submit/submit-users-guide/source/monit.rst

 Summary Plots for SubMIT
 ~~~~~~~~~~~~~~~~~~~~~~~~

-There are additional summary plots to help keep track of the growth and health of the SubMIT system `Submit Monitoring Tools <http://submit.mit.edu/home_monitor/index.php>`_.
+There are additional summary plots to help keep track of the growth and health of the SubMIT system `SubMIT Monitoring Tools <http://submit.mit.edu/home_monitor/index.php>`_.

 Monitoring for the T3
 ~~~~~~~~~~~~~~~~~~~~~